Riverside Secondary School (Windsor, Ontario)

 Riverside Secondary School (RSS) is a public high school that offers programs and classes for grades 9 to 12 in the community of Riverside, in the east end of Windsor, Ontario, Canada.
 In 2018, RSS became an IB World School authorized to offer the Diploma Programme.
+In 2024, following the suspension of the Programme in all Windsor public high schools, RSS began to phase it out.

 Associated Public Schools

 RSS is the secondary school that serves the following public elementary schools: